torbjone/aPop/README.md

 python Population.py initialize
 mpirun -np 4 python Population.py MPI
 where the last line uses 4 processes.
-To run full populations, it is strongly reccomended to use a supercomputer with a large number of cores available.
+To run full populations, it is strongly recommended to use a supercomputer with a large number of cores available.
 For any code-spesific questions or concerns, please contact Torbjørn V Ness: torbness@gmail.com